Rangers vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has 98 hits with 22 doubles, four triples, 11 home runs and 33 walks.
+- Franco has recorded 98 hits with 22 doubles, four triples, 11 home runs and 34 walks.
 He has driven in 45 runs with 28 stolen bases.

 Franco Recent Games